 Setting up your Xbox One console

-Go into the Dev Mode Activation app and select Switch and restart.
+Open the Dev Mode Activation app and select Switch and restart.
 Congratulations, you now have an Xbox One in Developer Mode!

 Your retail games and apps won’t run in Developer Mode, but the apps or games you create will.
 Switch back to Retail Mode to run your favorite games and apps.